Anomalous shift and optical vorticity in the steady photovoltaic current

 The KBSS formula has been derived in a variety of models and methods,\cite{kraut_anomalousbulkPV,baltz_bulkPV,sipe_secondorderoptical,morimoto_nonlinearoptic,barik_nonequilibriumnature,matsyshyn_rabiregime,parker_diagrammatic,ahn_riemanniangeometry,holder_trsbreaking,hikaru_chiralphotocurrent} which may have created an impression that the KBSS formula is universally truthful.
 The actual reason for the universality is a largely unjustifiable and often implicit assumption shared by all these models, namely that the electronic quasiparticle distribution retains its equilibrium value under continuous-wave irradiation.
 It is an experimental fact that this assumption does not hold, as is most vividly demonstrated by hot-carrier photoluminescence spectroscopy.\cite{zakharchenya_photoluminescence,esipov_temperatureenergy}\\

 This formula was originally derived by Kraut and Baltz\cite{kraut_anomalousbulkPV,baltz_bulkPV} and subsequently rederived by Sipe and Shkrebtii\cite{sipe_secondorderoptical} using more-or-less standard perturbation theory.
-In the Kraut-Baltz derivation, relaxation was accounted for in a crude relaxation time approximation, with the relaxation time eventually taken to be arbitrarily close zero; in other words, relaxation to equilibrium is assumed to be such a strong effect (relative to the optical excitation) that the electronic quasiparticle distribution never deviates from the equilibrium value.
-(Similar perturbative derivations\cite{hikaru_chiralphotocurrent,ahn_riemanniangeometry,holder_trsbreaking} have proposed without rigorous justification to view the imaginary infinitesimals in the energy denominator as an inverse relaxation rate.)
+In the Kraut-Baltz derivation, relaxation was accounted for in a crude relaxation time approximation, with the relaxation time eventually taken to be arbitrarily small compared to the Rabi oscillation period at resonance; in other words, relaxation to equilibrium is assumed to be such a strong effect (relative to the optical excitation) that the electronic quasiparticle distribution never deviates from the equilibrium value.
+(Similar perturbative derivations\cite{hikaru_chiralphotocurrent,ahn_riemanniangeometry,holder_trsbreaking} have proposed without rigorous justification to view the imaginary infinitesimals in the energy denominator as an inverse relaxation time.)
 In the Sipe-Shkrebtii derivation\cite{sipe_secondorderoptical} (and similar diagrammatic methods\cite{parker_diagrammatic}), relaxation was omitted entirely; because their method is based on perturbing an equilibrium state in the lowest orders for the electric field, it is not surprising that their final formula is expressed in terms of the equilibrium quasiparticle distribution.
 The KBSS formula has been alternatively derived from dissipative Floquet methods\cite{morimoto_nonlinearoptic,barik_nonequilibriumnature,matsyshyn_rabiregime} in the regime of strong dissipation: relaxation rate $\gg$ Rabi frequency.
 This is another model where relaxation to equilibrium is assumed to be overwhelmingly strong.\\

 The rest of this appendix will be used to demonstrate that the BIS formula \textit{also} reduces to the KBSS formula if the electronic quasiparticle distribution is thermal.
 On one hand, this planned demonstration can be viewed as a consistency check of the BIS formula.
 On the other hand, the BIS-to-KBSS reduction crystallizes what is missing from the KBSS formula: namely, the missed photocurrent can be precisely attributed to the deviation of the steady quasiparticle distribution from its equilibrium value, given a realistic model of relaxation in which relaxation also causes shifts.\\